 Rob Pickels 15:12

 Bringing this back to the acute phase of the injury.
-I almost think in the immediate the days after the injury occurs, at least in my experience, and because I’m so egocentric, I just apply this to everybody around me, there’s a hope, right?
-Initially, after the injury, maybe maybe it’s the endorphins flowing through my body, or maybe it’s just not knowing what is going to come.
-It feels like, hey, this isn’t a big deal, I can work through this a month from now I’m going to be back and out there.
-And there is definitely a change, where you give that a couple of weeks, you start getting into the process.
-And I think that that’s maybe where the despair comes because you’re not healing as fast, or that doctor’s appointment that was supposed to fix you.
-That’s not for another month, we all have these things.
-Because at this point, you’re now a patient, you’re almost not even an athlete anymore.
-But immediately after that injury, you still feel like an athlete, you still feel like there’s there’s amazing hope there.
+I almost think in the immediate, the days after the injury occurs, at least in my experience and because I’m so egocentric, I just apply this to everybody around me, there’s a hope.
+Initially, after the injury, maybe maybe it’s the endorphins flowing through my body or maybe it’s just not knowing what is going to come.
+It feels like, hey, this isn’t a big deal, I can work through this a month from now I’m going to be back and out there and there is definitely a change, where you give that a couple of weeks, you start getting into the process and I think that that’s maybe where the despair comes because you’re not healing as fast or that doctor’s appointment that was supposed to fix you.
+That’s not for another month, we all have these things because at this point, you’re now a patient, you’re almost not even an athlete anymore, but immediately after that injury, you still feel like an athlete, you still feel like there’s amazing hope there.

 Dr. Andy Pruitt 16:11

-I think there’s a mourning process.
-And there’s levels of mourning.
-So at one point, I told Taylor, that he needed to mourn who he used to be and celebrate who he has become.
-And I think that can be in the short term after an acute injury.
-That’s I don’t know how God feels about this, but you got to mourn the fitness that you just had and lost and that criterium crash, you got to celebrate where you are, and look forward to the future.
-And that’s always tried to keep them moving in that in that positive direction, as I may have been off,
+I think there’s a mourning process and there’s levels of mourning.
+So at one point, I told Taylor, that he needed to mourn who he used to be and celebrate who he has become and I think that can be in the short term after an acute injury.
+That’s I don’t know how Julie feels about this, but you got to mourn the fitness that you just had and lost and that criterium crash.
+You got to celebrate where you are and look forward to the future and that’s always tried to keep them moving in that in that positive direction, as I may have been off.

 Julie Emmerman 16:45

-When we were talking with Dr. Sylar, he brought up the parallels between injuries and overtraining, one of the biggest of which is the loss of a sense of self.
+When we were talking with Dr. Seiler, he brought up the parallels between injuries and overtraining, one of the biggest of which is the loss of a sense of self.